What should I do if I don't like fish or seafood?

 Dr. Gourmet Says...

 This is a great question.
 We have folks that are allergic to fish or shellfish and there are those like you who simply don't like fish.
-The research does show that using fish oil capsules may be almost as good as having fish 3 days a week, so using these is a good idea.
+The research does show that taking fish oil capsules may be almost as good as having fish 3 days a week, so using these is a good idea.

 The rule of thumb is to eat fish three days a week, red meat one time and for the other three days have about half and half poultry and vegetarian.
 I recommend that folks have a vegetarian meal two days one week and one day the next and alternate with poultry one day the first week and twice the next.